50,000 sq. foot indoor soccer complex could be coming to Jacksonville

 JACKSONVILLE, Fla. - Soccer fanatics and footballers of all ages may soon have a new place to play if the proposed plan for an indoor soccer facility on the city’s Southside is approved by council members next week.

 XL Sports World or XL Soccer, as it was introduced in Raleigh, N.C. nearly a decade ago, is a soccer-centered sports facility that offers both indoor and outdoor fields for competitive and recreational 6-on-6 play.
-XL Sports World has since expanded to offer a total of seven unique locations along the East Coast.
-The closest to Jacksonville is the facility in Orlando.
+XL Sports World has since expanded to offer a total of seven locations along the East Coast.
+The closest one in proximity to Jacksonville being the facility in Orlando.

 “They’ve become pillars, structural pillars in the soccer community and in the communities, themselves,” XL Sports World CEO, Ciaran McArdle, said.
 “They are not the type of places that someone would come just one time and then once again in 12-months time.
 We get a weekly return rate of customers that come and play their soccer games here every week.”